 Prioritization of issues based on cost

 Our building analytics system of choice (which is based on an AVEVA/Schneider Electric solution), automatically categorizes typical building infrastructure events into three buckets—comfort, energy, and maintenance—and prioritizes the issue on a scale of 1 to 10.
-This simple system allows a facilities staff member to then query and determine which of the three affected categories he wants to address first.
+This simple system allows a facility staff member to then query and determines which of the three affected categories he wants to address first.
 He bases his decision on data that reveals how much money he is losing (per hour, per day, per month, per year) or the impact on tenant comfort.
 He also factors in the overall maintenance burden that may be required to address the problem.

 The system also dynamically interfaces with some work order systems.
-The analytics not only identify and quantify the cost of various issues, but also allow facilities managers to assign work orders to staff members based on the cost exposure priority (1 to 10) generated by the analytics system.
+The analytics not only identify and quantify the cost of various issues but also allow facilities managers to assign work orders to staff members based on the cost exposure priority (1 to 10) generated by the analytics system.

 The open and agnostic nature of the building analytics system also makes it very easy to integrate into existing Building Automation Systems (BAS) systems, regardless of brand.
 We once integrated our analytics system across five different BAS systems on one college campus.
-All of this diverse data was channeled into one common database in a simple and straightforward manner.
+All of these diverse data was channeled into one common database in a simple and straightforward manner.

-To learn more about how digitized building automation solutions can enable modernization under an open platform, visit the EcoStruxure™ Building web site.
+To learn more about how digitized building automation solutions can activate modernization under an open platform, visit the EcoStruxure™ Building web site.
 To complement this blog, read Martin Feder’s blog on Gaining Visibility Through Building Analytics or listen to the first episode of the EcoXpert podcast.